Report card: Check system

 In many elementary schools in North America, a "Check System" is used in the primary grades (kindergarten to third grade) in place of letter grades.
 Teachers give a Check for at the given grade's level, Check Plus for advanced, and Check Minus for below the given grade's level.

 A similar system is used for informal, low-stakes grading in US colleges, particularly in the humanities, and especially for short writing samples, such as reaction papers or in-class writing.
 This serves as an alternative to a numerical or letter grade.
-Here a check means "acceptable" or " at the expected level", check plus means "better than expected", "good" or outstanding", and check minus means "below expectations", "unacceptable" and "bad".
-The system may also be supplemented by a 0 (zero) for not done or not applicable.
+Here a check means "acceptable" or "at the expected level", check plus means "better than expected", "good" or "outstanding", and check minus means "below expectations", "unacceptable" or "bad".
+The system may also be supplemented by a 0 (zero) for "not done" or "not applicable".
 The system is informal, and has variations – the work may not count for the final grade or may count for a small amount.
 If so, the plus/check/minus may or may not be different in value, with any form of check simply counting as participation.